 With the good comes the bad.

 I haven’t had locals try to fuck me over this many times in Latin America for a long while.

-Guatemala City is worse than many other cities in this regard.
+Guatemala City is worse than many – maybe most – other cities in the region in this regard.

 2. The Prices.